adelekuzmiakova/deep-learning-pytorch/README.md

-# Introduction to deep learning with PyTorch
+# Introduction to Deep Learning with PyTorch

+These are notes from Introduction to Deep Learning with PyTorch.